 For instance, if you offer organic gardening products, you may want to create content around “green bean plants,” but so will thousands of competitors.
 You can reach more of your target buyer by focusing your content on “organic green bean plants” or “organic food to protect your green bean plants.”

-There are a wide variety of free and paid tools to help you find appropriate keywords and phrases, such as:
+There are a wide variety of paid and free tools to help you find appropriate keywords and phrases, such as:

 Whether on your own or with the help of an SEO agency, you should develop and create content based on the most relevant keywords that your audience is searching for.
 This allows you to deliver an audience-first content approach that meets your customers’ needs.